warmlyyours/kri/content/post/10-Best-Kitchen-Cabinet-Styles.md

 {{< break >}}

-Slab cabinets often go hand-in-hand with contemporary designs, since both can be easily mistaken by their similar appearance, but they're more modern look and feel is a true tell-tale sign.
-This type of cabinet, sometimes called a flat-panel-cabinets, is distinguished by its flat face panel.
+Slab cabinets often go hand-in-hand with contemporary designs, since both can be easily mistaken by their countless similar appearances, but they're more modern look and feel is a true tell-tale sign.
+This type of cabinet, sometimes called a flat-panel-cabinet, is distinguished by its flat face panel.
 Slab kitchen cabinets are relatively inexpensive as they need fewer materials and energy.
 Part of the appeal of slab cabinets are that they are simple to clean due to the lack of nooks and crannies where dust might settle.

 6. Country Cabinets